How to Advertise on Philadelphia Radio

 Promotional campaigns require delivering a message to as many target consumers as possible during a shorter timeframe.

-When a Delaware Valley small business owner considers advertising on Philadelphia radio, professional radio sales executives can provide local Nielsen data to project the reach and frequency delivery for a proposed campaign.
+When a Delaware Valley small business owner considers advertising on local radio, professional radio sales executives can provide local Nielsen data to project the reach and frequency delivery for a proposed campaign.
 This data will result in a better-informed buying decision and ensure a more effective campaign.

 This report demonstrates that by investing in the proposed campaign, the business owner will have created a strong foundation for successfully achieving their branding objective.